shmiko/shmiko.github.io/_posts/2016-08-14-google-maps-quick-start.md

 &nbsp;Reload the map and you will now see a map marker showing based on the position you set.
 ![Map Marker](/img/marker.png "Map Marker")

-### Lets add an Info Window popup when we click the mrker
+### Lets add an Info Window popup when we click the marker

 &nbsp;**1.** Start by setting a variable to hold the infoWindow.
 Include a content attribute with text which will display within the popup window.